nzakas/understandinges6/manuscript/02-Strings-and-Regular-Expressions.md

 console.log(message.length);    // 31
 ```

-In this code, all of the whitespace before the second line of the template string is considered to be a part of the string itself.
-If making the text line up with proper indentation is important to you, then you consider leaving nothing on the first line of a multiline template string and then indenting after that, such as this:
+In this code, all of the whitespace before the second line of the template literal is considered to be a part of the string itself.
+If making the text line up with proper indentation is important to you, then you consider leaving nothing on the first line of a multiline template literal and then indenting after that, such as this:

 ```js
 let html = `